-The 2013 class of Nash Community College’s Emergency Medical Technician Basic and Intermediate Program recently graduated.
+Nash Community College recently recognized 22 Emergency Medical Technician Basic and Intermediate program graduates.

-The Emergency Medical Technician Basic class includes 179 hours of lecture and lab instruction and 24 hours of field training.
-The intermediate training is a 322-hour course.
+Emergency Medical Technician Basic students participated in 179 hours of combined lecture and lab instruction and 24 hours of hands-on field training.
+At the intermediate level, students completed a 322 hour course.

 For more information on Nash Community College’s EMT courses, call 252-451-8355 or email email@example.com.